hllplanner/hll-rcon/documents/v1-docs.md

 Get a [list](#lists) of all active permanent bans.

+> [!NOTE]
+> The player's nickname will only be returned from this if they were in the server at the time they were banned.

 Each returned ban is a string (or so-called "ban log") that you have to parse yourself.
 It will include the UID, name at the time of ban, date banned, reason, and admin name: